comments on "Fundamental problem of forensic mathematics – The Evidential Value of a Rare Haplotype"

 As an estimate of the chance to see a trait in a population, the chance to see it in a population sample may be neither neutral nor reasonable.

-Implication: The matching LR may very much exceed the size, n, of the reference sample.
+Implication: The matching LR may greatly exceed the size, n, of the reference sample.

 A couple of years ago I found an easier way to arrive at approximately the same answer – the kappa model and eagerly imagined that with this new-found simplicity the paper was only weeks away.
-To curtail a long story that proved not to be the case.
+The short version of a long story is that proved not to be the case.
 However finally, after a final push of several months during which I determinedly avoided and procrastinated almost all other priorities I finally got the paper out the door.
 A link to the submission draft is above.

 Return to home page of Charles H. Brenner